Red Shirts (United States): North Carolina Red Shirts

 The Red Shirts were part of a Democratic campaign to oppose the interracial coalition of Republicans and Populists, dubbed Fusionists, which had gained control of the state legislature in the 1894 election and elected a Republican governor in 1896.
 Such biracial coalitions had also occurred in other states across the South, in some cases overturning or threatening white Democratic control of state legislatures.
-Upper-class and middle-class white populations feared the empowerment of freedmen and poor whites.
+The majority of the White population feared the empowerment of Blacks made possible by Republican-Populist electoral fusion.
 To break up the coalition, white Democrats used intimidation and outright violence to reduce black Republican voting and regained control of the state legislature in 1896.